 The figure reports transition paths to the new steady state for the situation before a shortfall when recapitalizations are delayed, and for the situation in between a shortfall and a recapitalization (we omitted the transition paths associated with an immediate recapitalization, which are an amplified version of the paths for the situation before a shortfall when recapitalizations are delayed).
 In both cases, an increase in the equity requirement leads to a higher real lending rate, which reflects that the magnitude of expected future recapitalizations declines.
-This higher lending rate reduces investment and initially raises consumption, but as the capital stock starts to shrink the economy ultimately becomes smaller and consumption ends up lower as well.
-As the figure illustrates, an increase in equity requirements has a larger impact on the economy during the situation in between a shortfall and a recapitalization.
-As a result, the monetary policy response in this situation has to be more accommodative as well.
+This higher lending rate reduces investment and initially raises consumption, but as the capital stock starts to shrink the economy shrinks as well and consumption ends up at a lower level.
+The figure illustrates that an increase in the equity requirement has a larger impact on the economy during the situation in between a shortfall and a recapitalization.
+Therefore, the monetary policy response in this situation is more accommodative as well.

-Figure 8 shows that raising bank equity requirements increases household utility in the short-run and reduces utility in the long-run.
+Figure 8 shows that raising bank equity requirements increases utility in the short-run and reduces utility in the long-run.
 The initial increase in utility reflects the initial increase in consumption and leisure, while the ultimate decline in utility reflects the lower consumption and leisure in the new steady state.
-If equity requirements are raised before a shortfall, lifetime utility increases on impact as the positive effect on short-run utility outweighs the negative effect on long-run utility.
-By contrast, if equity requirements are raised in between a shortfall (of S/L = 0.01) and a recapitalization, lifetime utility goes down.
-The reason is that bank lending rates in this situation are inefficiently high, which is aggravated by an increase in the equity requirement (if S/L < 0.01 the lending rate may still have been inefficiently low, in which case raising equity requirements would increase lifetime utility).
-Hence, the timing of an increase in equity requirements may importantly affect the impact of such an increase on social welfare.
+If the equity requirement is raised before a shortfall, lifetime utility increases on impact because the positive effect on short-run utility outweighs the negative effect on long-run utility.
+By contrast, if the equity requirement is raised in between a shortfall and a recapitalization, lifetime utility goes down.
+The reason is that the bank lending rate in this situation is inefficiently high, which is aggravated by an increase in the equity requirement (for a shortfall smaller than S/L = 0.01, the lending rate may still have been inefficiently low, in which case raising the equity requirement increases lifetime utility).
+Hence, the timing of an increase in the equity requirement may importantly determine how such an increase affects lifetime utility.